 Talent drying a coverslip and placing it on a paper wipe.

-Prepare a 5-kilopascal gel premix according to manuscript directions, then combine 167 microliters of the premix with 1.67 microliters of beads [1].
+Prepare a 500 pascal gel premix according to manuscript directions, then combine 167 microliters of the premix with 1.67 microliters of beads [1].
 Vortex and sonicate the mixture in a bath sonicator for 5 minutes [2].
 Protect the mix from light with aluminum foil [3].

 Talent combining the gel premix with the beads.